Agnieszka26/pokemon_v2/README.md

 cd pokemon_v2/client
 ```

-3. ...where install nessesary dependencies:
+3. ...where install necessary dependencies:

 ```bash
 yarn install
 ```

-4. Create your own enviromental variables in .env file on the same level as app folder with keys:
+4. Create your own environmental variables in .env file on the same level as app folder with keys:

 ```
 NEXT_PUBLIC_EXAMPLE_KEY_IN_ENV=